saiagarthi-7/project/README.md

 # Git Repository Initialization & Setup

  git init
--->Initializes a new Git repository in a project directory.
+> Initializes a new Git repository in a project directory.

  git clone <repo_url>
--->Copies a remote repository to your local machine.
+> Copies a remote repository to your local machine.

 # Git Staging & Committing
-### These commands help in tracking changes in the project.
+## These commands help in tracking changes in the project.
-Used when adding changes to the repository before committing them.
+### Used when adding changes to the repository before committing them.

  git status
--->Shows the status of files (modified, staged, or untracked).
+> Shows the status of files (modified, staged, or untracked).

  git add <file> / git add .
--->Moves specific files (or all changes) to the staging area.
+> Moves specific files (or all changes) to the staging area.

  git commit -m "commit message"
--->Saves changes to the repository with a message.
+> Saves changes to the repository with a message.

  git commit --amend
--->Modifies the last commit message or adds missed changes.
+> Modifies the last commit message or adds missed changes.

 # Git Branching & Merging
-These commands help in working on different features separately.
+## These commands help in working on different features separately.
-Used when developing new features, fixing bugs, or managing multiple contributors.
+### Used when developing new features, fixing bugs, or managing multiple contributors.

  git branch
--->Lists all branches in the repository.
+> Lists all branches in the repository.

  git branch <branch_name>
--->Creates a new branch.
+> Creates a new branch.

  git checkout <branch_name>
--->Switches to a different branch.
+> Switches to a different branch.

  git switch <branch_name>
--->Alternative way to switch branches (newer version).
+> Alternative way to switch branches (newer version).

  git merge <branch_name>
--->Merges a branch into the current branch.
+> Merges a branch into the current branch.

  git rebase <branch_name>
--->Moves commits from one branch to another base, keeping history clean.
+> Moves commits from one branch to another base, keeping history clean.

  git branch -d <branch_name>
--->Deletes a branch after merging.
+> Deletes a branch after merging.

 # Git Remote Repository Management
-These commands help in working with remote repositories like GitHub, GitLab, etc.
+## These commands help in working with remote repositories like GitHub, GitLab, etc.
-Used when pushing or pulling code from a remote repository.
+### Used when pushing or pulling code from a remote repository.

  git remote add origin <repo_url>
--->Links a local repository to a remote repository.
+> Links a local repository to a remote repository.

  git push origin <branch_name>
--->Pushes the current branch to the remote repository.
+> Pushes the current branch to the remote repository.

  git pull origin <branch_name>
--->Fetches and merges changes from the remote repository.
+> Fetches and merges changes from the remote repository.

  git fetch
--->Retrieves new changes from the remote repository but does not merge.
+> Retrieves new changes from the remote repository but does not merge.

  git remote -v
--->Lists remote repositories linked to the project.
+> Lists remote repositories linked to the project.

 # Git Log & History Commands
-These commands help in checking previous commits and changes.
+## These commands help in checking previous commits and changes.
-Used when reviewing commit history or debugging issues.
+### Used when reviewing commit history or debugging issues.

  git log
--->Shows a history of commits.
+> Shows a history of commits.

  git log --oneline
--->Displays commit history in a compact format.
+> Displays commit history in a compact format.

  git show <commit_hash>
--->Displays detailed information about a specific commit.
+> Displays detailed information about a specific commit.

  git diff
--->Shows changes between commits, branches, or the working directory.
+> Shows changes between commits, branches, or the working directory.

  git blame <file>
--->Shows who last modified each line of a file.
+> Shows who last modified each line of a file.

 # Git Undo & Reset Commands
-These commands help in reverting changes.
+# These commands help in reverting changes.
-Used when fixing mistakes or undoing unwanted changes.
+### Used when fixing mistakes or undoing unwanted changes.

  git reset <file>
--->Unstages a file but keeps changes.
+> Unstages a file but keeps changes.

  git reset --hard <commit_hash>
--->Resets the repository to a previous commit, discarding all changes.
+> Resets the repository to a previous commit, discarding all changes.

  git checkout -- <file>
--->Discards changes in a specific file.
+> Discards changes in a specific file.

  git revert <commit_hash>
--->Creates a new commit that undoes a previous commit.
+> Creates a new commit that undoes a previous commit.

 # Git Stash Commands
-These commands help in saving temporary work.
+## These commands help in saving temporary work.
-Used when switching tasks but don’t want to commit yet.
+### Used when switching tasks but don’t want to commit yet.

  git stash
--->Temporarily saves uncommitted changes.
+> Temporarily saves uncommitted changes.

  git stash pop
--->Restores stashed changes.
+> Restores stashed changes.

  git stash list
--->Shows all stashed changes.
+> Shows all stashed changes.

  git stash drop
--->Deletes a specific stash.
+> Deletes a specific stash.

 # Git Tagging Commands
-These commands help in marking specific points in history.
+## These commands help in marking specific points in history.
-Used when releasing versions of software.
+### Used when releasing versions of software.

  git tag <tag_name>
--->Creates a new tag.
+> Creates a new tag.

  git tag -a <tag_name> -m "message"
--->Creates an annotated tag with a message.
+> Creates an annotated tag with a message.

  git push origin <tag_name>
--->Pushes a tag to the remote repository.
+> Pushes a tag to the remote repository.

  git tag -d <tag_name>
--->Deletes a local tag.
+> Deletes a local tag.